RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 - `identifier` is string that uniquely identifies the connection.
 - `sqlServerConnectionString` is the connection details of the database that stores the session metadata.

-You can also update and delete existing connections using `PUT` and `DELETE` requests.
+You can also update and delete existing connections using `PUT` and `DELETE` requests based on the connection identifier.
 Please refer to the [Swagger UI](#swagger) for more information.

 ## Query connection